-A child from birth up to (but not including) age 3 is eligible for B-3 (Birth to 3) services if the child meets one of the following criteria:
+A child from birth up to (but not including) age 3 is eligible for Birth to 3 services if the child meets one of the following criteria:

-- The child has a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay. - The child has at least a 25 percent delay in one or more of the following areas of development: - o Cognitive development. - o Physical development, including vision and hearing. - o Communication skills. - Social or emotional development. - o Adaptive development, which includes self-help skills. - The child has atypical development affecting his or her overall development, as determined by a qualified team using professionally acceptable procedures and informed clinical opinion.
+- The child has a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay. - The child has at least a 25 percent delay in one or more of the following areas of development: - Cognitive development. - Physical development, including vision and hearing. - o Communication skills. - Social or emotional development. - o Adaptive development, which includes self-help skills. - The child has atypical development affecting his or her overall development, as determined by a qualified team using professionally acceptable procedures and informed clinical opinion.

-BadgerCare Plus provides B-3 information because many children enrolled in the B-3 Program are also BadgerCare Plus members.
+BadgerCare Plus provides Birth to 3 information because many children enrolled in the Birth to 3 Program are also BadgerCare Plus members.